amrelhusseiny/amrelhusseiny.github.io/content/blog/004_linux_0001_understanding_linux_networking/004_linux_0001_understanding_linux_networking_part_2.md

 ## Introduction
 In linux, Firewalling is briefly done in steps, Hooks that listen and take action in some particular places in the Kernel, and Tables that include the rules that will be implemented on these hooks.

+## Some concepts
+- Packet Mangling : refers to modification of the IP header, like changing TTL for example, to be clear, there are 3 concepts, Filtering, NATing, which is kind of mangling since it changes the IP Header, and Mangling, which extends NATing by being able to change things like the TTL, and the TOS for example.

 ## NF Diagram
 This is how logically the **Network Filter Hooks** are embeded into the Linux Kernel, these are the same hooks used by IPTables to apply the rules :